anuragambuja/data-engineering-gcp/Networking.md

 ## Subnet
 - Each VPC network consists of one or more IP address ranges called subnets.
 Subnets are regional resources, and have IP address ranges associated with them.
 - A network must have at least one subnet before you can use it.
 Auto mode VPC networks create subnets in each region automatically.
+- Machines in the same network can communicate via their private IPs regardless of their region.
+By default, VMs in different networks can only communicate with public IPs
+- Shared VPC allows a network to be shared across multiple projects

   ![image](https://github.com/user-attachments/assets/c38a2344-e814-4bec-9c1b-f0b52b0192d1)

+## VPC Network Peering
+- Two VPC networks can be privately connected with VPC Network Peering
+  - Allows machines in different networks to communicate with private IPs
+  - The subnet IP ranges in peered VPC networks cannot overlap
+  - The two networks can even be in different projects and organizations
+- VPC Network Peering can:
+  - Reduce latency: Connecting via private IPs will have lower latency than public IPs
+  - Reduce cost: Google Cloud charges egress bandwidth when using public IPs to communicate
+  - Increase security: VMs may no longer require public access

+## Shared VPC
+- Shared VPCs allows you to connect resources from multiple projects to a common VPC network
+- The host project is the single point of control for all the service projects that you link to the host project.
+- From the host project, consistent access control policies can be applied at the organization level.
+- Share resources from one VPC to other VPCs